JuliaReinforcementLearning/GridWorlds.jl/README.md

 # GridWorlds

-This package aims to provide grid world environments for reinforcement learning research in Julia.
+A package for creating grid world environments for reinforcement learning in Julia.
 The focus of this package is on being **lightweight** and **efficient**.
 This package is inspired by [gym-minigrid](https://github.com/maximecb/gym-minigrid).
+In order to cite this package, please refer to the file `CITATION.bib`.
+Starring the repository on GitHub is also appreciated.

 ## Table of contents: